-5 Fault Tolerance
+4 Fault Tolerance

-Expectations [7] for Exascale systems indicate that mean-time-to-failure may lower than a day.
-As a result, applications, systemware, operating system, and any type of runtime tool need to be aware of possible failures and may also need to recover from them.
+Expectations [8] for Exascale systems indicate that mean-time-to-failure may be lower than a day.
+If the mean-time-to-failure becomes too low, check pointing approaches may become unfeasible.
+Such a compute system requires that applications, system ware, operating system, and/or any type of runtime tool needs to be aware of failures and handle them such that an application can continue its execution.
 This may include the use of spare nodes or cores to replace failed components.

 These effects need to be considered for the development of debugging and runtime error detection tools for Exascale systems.
 Work package 2 evaluates operating system and programming model changes to handle such hardware faults in D2.5.2, which will be released in month 30 of the project.
-Thus, at the current project state, there is close to no indication of what these mechanisms and designs might look like.
-This includes an indication of a mean-time-to-failure that is to be expected.
-Also possible advances in hardware may render these concerns unnecessary altogether.
-As an immediate consequence we will not address any modifications for fault tolerance in this design document.
-Our hope is to use the insights that are available around project month 20, to include them in the second version of this design document (month 24).
+At the current project state we have no results about an expected mean-time-of-failure or indications about fault tolerance mechanisms.
+Particularly, the latest US-project on Exascale operating systems (ARGO [9]) appears to address fault tolerance primarily within the operating system level.
+Thus, it remains unclear whether (and what) techniques for fault tolerance need to be applied to which software layers.
+The MPI forum also did not provide fault tolerance support for its recent MPI-3 standard.
+Possibly check pointing remains a viable option.
+Thus, we will not address any modifications for fault tolerance in this design document.

-6 Tool Integration
+5 Tool Integration